Flash: A Hybrid Private Inference Protocol for Deep CNNs with High Accuracy and Low Latency on CPU: Abstract

 \section{Abstract}

 This paper presents Flash, an optimized private inference (PI) hybrid protocol utilizing both homomorphic encryption (HE) and secure two-party computation (2PC), which can reduce the end-to-end PI latency for deep CNN models less than 1 minute with CPU.
 To this end, first, Flash proposes a low-latency convolution algorithm built upon a fast slot rotation operation and a novel data encoding scheme, which results in {4-94}$\,\times$ performance gain over the state-of-the-art.
-Second, to minimize the communication cost introduced by the standard nonlinear activation function ReLU, Flash replaces the entire ReLUs with the polynomial $x^2+x$ and trains deep CNN models with the new activation function.
-The trained models improve the inference accuracy for CIFAR-10/100 and TinyImageNet by 16\,\% on average (up to 40\,\% for ResNet-32) compared to prior art.
-Last, Flash proposes an efficient 2PC-based $x^2+x$ evaluation protocol that does not require any offline communication and that reduces the total communication cost to process the activation layer by {84-196}\,$\times$ over the state-of-the-art.
+Second, to minimize the communication cost introduced by the standard nonlinear activation function ReLU, Flash replaces all ReLUs with the polynomial $x^2+x$ and trains deep CNN models with the new training strategy, which improves the inference accuracy for CIFAR-10/100 and TinyImageNet by 16\,\% on average (up to 40\,\% for ResNet-32) compared to prior art.
+Lastly, Flash proposes an efficient 2PC-based $x^2+x$ evaluation protocol that does not require any offline communication and reduces the total communication cost to process the activation layer by {84-196}\,$\times$ over the state of the art.
 As a result, the end-to-end PI latency of Flash implemented on CPU is 0.02 minute for CIFAR-100 and 0.57 minute for TinyImageNet classification, while the total data communication is 0.07\,GB for CIFAR-100 and 0.22\,GB for TinyImageNet.
 Flash improves the state-of-the-art PI by {16-45}\,$\times$ in latency and {84-196}\,$\times$ in communication cost.
 Moreover, even for ImageNet, Flash can deliver the latency less than 1 minute on CPU with the total communication less than 1\,GB.